Portrait in Black: Critical reaction

+Portrait in Black is hardly a work of art.
+It moves fitfully against colorful San Francisco backgrounds, its glossy, manufactured figures dulled by anguished infidelity superficial suspense and dialogue remenscient of confession magazines.
+For all its polish and Eastman color, this is a lackluster 'portrait' that is contrived rather than inspired."

+Harrison's Reports called the film "A poor murder-suspense melodrama for its lavish, Eastman-colored, star-studded size ...
+The feature never really comes alive.
+Suspense is missing because the audience doesn't care."

+Variety criticized the screenplay as a "contrived murder melodrama with psychological character interplay that is more psycho than logical ...
+The screenplay is incomplete and frequently preposterous but Michael Gordon's direction must be considered at least an equal partner in the deficiencies of the enterprise."

 Radio adaptation

 Portrait in Black was presented on Theatre Guild on the Air on March 2, 1952.
 The one-hour adaptation starred Barbara Stanwyck and Richard Widmark.

 Home media

 Portrait in Black was released on DVD in Region 1 as a Lana Turner double feature with Madame X by Universal Studios Home Entertainment on February 5, 2008.
-It was released on Blu-ray disc by Kino Lorber on May 28, 2019.
+It was released on Blu-ray by Kino Lorber on May 28, 2019.